now offer bi-weekly & monthly guitar lessons - as well as weekly. Easier

 amp and controlled the volume.
 The guitar was cool, but still hard

 on my fingers when I tried to play.
 Then my friend Severn Johnson

 told me about the virtues of super light gauge strings.
 He suggested

 an Ernie Ball Extra Slinky .008 set.
 So I put an .008 set on

 everything changed, a new door opened for me.
 (I knew nothing about

 different string gauges and types at the time).

-lighter the gauge, the easier to play and on the fingers.
-I recommend
+the easier to play and on the fingers.
+I recommend this

 The original strings were